Sanuu7/SanuFlix-opensource/README.md

 ---

 > [!WARNING]
 > **Legal Disclaimer**: This application does not host, store, or distribute any movies, TV shows, or copyrighted content.
 All video content is provided by **third-party embed servers** that are configured by the user.
 The developer is not responsible for any content accessed through this application.
-Use at your own risk and ensure compliance with your local laws.
+Use at your own risk and ensure compliance with your local laws. pls contact me here if any issues https://t.me/sunglasszoro

 ---